sagemathinc/http-proxy-3/README.md

 - The nontrivial application https://CoCalc.com works using this
 - [ ] Examples: Mostly **NOT** rewritten yet.
 - [ ] Tests: **Not** rewritten yet.

+Why the name?  http-proxy-2 wasn't available on npmjs.

 ### Table of Contents